contrast-zone/t-rewriter.js/README.md

 # Tricosm

 Tricosm is a tool for transforming any [s-expr](https://en.wikipedia.org/wiki/S-expression) input to any s-expr output using its own [metalanguage](https://en.wikipedia.org/wiki/Metalanguage).
 As s-expr is a format capable of holding any data, Tricosm belongs to a category of data processing tools.
-Tricosm may be used for a wide range of programming tasks, but its main intentions are to support [theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving), [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), and [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler).
+Tricosm may be used for a wide range of computing tasks, but its main intentions are to support [theorem proving](https://en.wikipedia.org/wiki/Automated_theorem_proving), [program synthesis](https://en.wikipedia.org/wiki/Program_synthesis), and [metacompiling](https://en.wikipedia.org/wiki/Compiler-compiler).

 ## 1. project specifics